Learning to Approximate Functions Using Nb-doped SrTiO$_3$ Memristors: Materials and Methods

 Note that the relationship between conductance and resistance was specified by $G=\frac{1}{R}$; thus, when normalising, the maximum conductance $G_1$ was given by the inverse of the minimum resistance $\frac{1}{R_0}$, and vice-versa.
 So, the network weight of a synapse at each timestep was the result of the difference between its current memristor conductances $G^\pm$, which were normalised in the range $[0,1]$, and then multiplied by a gain factor $\gamma$.

 To simulate device-to-device variation and hardware noise we elected to introduce randomness into the model in two ways.
-Firstly, we initialised the memristor resistances were initialised to a random high value in the range $[10^8 \pm 15\%]$ in order to break their ``symmetry'' and ensure than all the weights were not $0$ at the start of the simulation.
-As each entry in weight matrix $W$ was given by the difference in normalised conductances of a pair of memristors, initialising them all to the same resistance $10^8$ would have lead them all to necessarily be equal to $0$, as per Eq. \ref{eq:resistance2conductance}.
+Firstly, we initialised the memristor resistances were initialised to a random high value in the range $[10^8 \, \Omega \pm 15\%]\, $ in order to ensure than all the weights were not $0$ at the start of the simulation.
+This value was chosen on the basis of the experimental measurements shown in Fig. \ref{fig:experimentaldetails}, it being a high-resistance state the devices converged to after the application of -4 V RESET pulses.
+We can therefore imagine the simulated memristors being brought to their initial resistances by the application of several -4 V RESET pulses prior to the start of the training phase.
+As each entry in weight matrix $W$ was given by the difference in normalised conductances of a pair of memristors, initialising them all to the same resistance $10^8 \, \Omega$ would have lead them all to necessarily be equal to $0$, as per Eq. \ref{eq:resistance2conductance}.
+In Machine Learning parlance, the act of assigning a random initial value network parameters is known as ``symmetry breaking''.
 Secondly, we perturbed, via the addition of $15\%$ Gaussian noise, the parameters in Eq. \ref{eq:memristorlaw} used to calculate the updated resistance states of the simulated devices.
 This was done independently at every timestep, and for every simulated memristive device.